bpringe/coinbase-pro-clj/README.md

 If you notice anything that is unclear or incorrect in this readme or the docs, feel free to create a pull request, or you can open an issue for me to correct it.
 If you would like a feature added or notice a bug, please open an issue.
 Thanks for contributing. =)

+## Contact

+If you have any questions or want to discuss the library, you can mention me (@bringe) in the #crypto-currencies channel of the Clojurians Slack.

 ## License

 Copyright © 2018 Brandon Ringe